Matterhorn: First ascent

 After building a cairn, Whymper and party stayed an hour on the summit.
 Then they began their descent of the Hörnli ridge.
 Croz descended first, then Hadow, Hudson and Douglas, the elder Taugwalder, Whymper, with the younger Taugwalder coming last.
 They climbed down with great care, only one man moving at a time.
 Whymper wrote:

 As far as I know, at the moment of the accident no one was actually moving.
 I cannot speak with certainty, neither can the Taugwalders, because the two leading men were partially hidden from our sight by an intervening mass of rock.
 Poor Croz had laid aside his axe, and in order to give Mr. Hadow greater security was absolutely taking hold of his legs and putting his feet, one by one, into their proper positions.
 From the movements of their shoulders it is my belief that Croz, having done as I have said, was in the act of turning round to go down a step or two himself; at this moment Mr. Hadow slipped, fell on him, and knocked him over.

 The weight of the falling men pulled Hudson and Douglas from their holds and dragged them down the north face.
 The Taugwalders and Whymper were left alive when the rope linking Douglas to the elder Taugwalder broke.
 They were stunned by the accident and for a time could not move until the younger Taugwalder descended to enable them to advance.
-When they were together Whymper asked to see the broken rope and saw that it had been employed by mistake as it was the weakest and oldest of the three ropes they had brought.
+When they were together, Whymper asked to see the broken rope and saw that it had been employed by mistake, as it was the weakest and oldest of the three ropes they had brought.
 They frantically looked, but in vain, for traces of their fallen companions.
 They continued their descent, including an hour in the dark, until 9.30 p.m. when a resting place was found.
-The descent was resumed at daybreak and the group finally reached Zermatt, where a search of the victims was quickly organized.
+The descent was resumed at daybreak, and the group finally reached Zermatt, where a search of the victims was quickly organised.
 The bodies of Croz, Hadow and Hudson were found on the Matterhorn Glacier, but the body of Douglas was never found.
 Although the elder Taugwalder was accused of cutting the rope to save himself and his son, the official inquest found no proof of this.